Buddhacharita

 The author has prepared an account of the Buddha's life and teachings which, unlike other treatments such as Mahavastu (“Great Story”) and Lalitavistara (“Full Description of the Play [of the Buddha]”), is not only artistically arranged but also restrained in the description of the miracles of Gautam Buddha.
 His work also reflects a vast knowledge of Indian mythology and pre-Buddhist philosophy, as well as a court poet's interest in love, war, and statecraft.

 Of the poem's 28 cantos, only the first 14 are extant in Sanskrit (cantos 15 to 28 are in incomplete form).
 But in Chinese (5th century) and Tibetan translations, all 28 chapters are preserved.
 In 420 AD, Dharmakṣema made a Chinese translation, and in the 7th or 8th century, a Tibetan version was composed by an unknown author which "appears to be much closer to the original Sanskrit than the Chinese."

+In Journey to the West

+Wu Cheng-en's 1592 novel Journey to the West provides a fictitious explanation for the incomplete nature of the poem.
+During chapter 99, Tang Sanzang and the others are returning to China from India with 5,080 rolls of scripture.
+The Great White Turtle aids them in crossing the Heaven-Reaching river, but douses them in it after realising that Sanzang had failed to speak to the Buddha on his behalf.
+The group survive the ordeal, and lay out the scripture to dry on some rocks.
+Their copy of the Buddhacharita is torn when attempting to peel it off to continue their journey- leaving the lost part marked on the rock.
+Sun Wukong comments on how, now incomplete, the poem represents the imperfect nature of Heaven and earth: